TITLE 32: ENERGY

 2) Any individual before allowing that individual to work as an authorized user or authorized medical physicist.

-c) A licensee may permit an authorized user or an individual qualified to be a Radiation Safety Officer, under Sections 335.9010, 335.9160, 335.9180 and 335.9190 of this Part, to function as a Radiation Safety Officer designee and to perform the functions of a Radiation Safety Officer, as provided in subsection (g) of this Section, if the licensee takes the actions required in subsections (b), (e), (g), (h) and (i) of this Section.
+c) For up to 60 days each year, a licensee may permit an individual qualified to be a Radiation Safety Officer, under Sections 335.9010 and 335.9180, to function as a temporary Radiation Safety Officer and to perform the functions of a Radiation Safety Officer, as provided in subsection (g), if the licensee takes the actions required in subsections (b), (e), (g), (h) and (i).
+The licensee shall provide notification to the Agency in accordance with subsection 335.45(b).

-d) A licensee may simultaneously appoint more than one temporary Radiation Safety Officer in accordance with subsection (c) of this Section, if needed to ensure that the licensee has a temporary Radiation Safety Officer that satisfies the requirements to be a Radiation Safety Officer for each of the different types of uses of radioactive material permitted by the license.
+d) A licensee may simultaneously appoint more than one temporary Radiation Safety Officer in accordance with subsection (c), if needed to ensure that the licensee has a temporary Radiation Safety Officer that satisfies the requirements to be a Radiation Safety Officer for each of the different types of uses of radioactive material permitted by the license.

 e) A licensee shall establish the authority, duties and responsibilities of the Radiation Safety Officer in writing.

-f) Licensees that are authorized for two or more different types of uses of radioactive material under Subparts E, F, H and I or Section 335.2140 of this Part for emerging technologies, or two or more types of units under Subpart I of this Part, shall establish a Radiation Safety Committee to oversee all uses of radioactive material permitted by the license.
+f) Licensees that are authorized for two or more different types of uses of radioactive material under Subparts F, H and I or Section 335.2140 for emerging technologies, or two or more types of units under Subpart I, shall establish a Radiation Safety Committee to oversee all uses of radioactive material permitted by the license.
 The Committee shall include an authorized user of each type of use permitted by the license, the Radiation Safety Officer, a representative of the nursing service, and a representative of management who is neither an authorized user nor a Radiation Safety Officer.
 The Committee may include other members the licensee considers appropriate.

 g) A licensee shall provide the Radiation Safety Officer sufficient authority, organizational freedom, time, resources and management prerogative to: